 The new faculty reporting system — Digital Measures (formerly Activity Insight) — remains available to faculty to continue to update their activities throughout the year.
 Find tutorials, guides, and other resources at https://faculty.umd.edu/activity/.

-Nominations Now Open for the Academic Leadership Program
+Nominations Now Open for the Department Executive Officers Seminar (DEO)

-The Big Ten Academic Alliance, Academic Leadership Program is accepting nominations.
-Program materials are due by May 10.
+The Big Ten Academic Alliance, Department Executive Officers Seminar is accepting nominations.
+Program materials are due by July 1.

 Promotion and Periodic Review Guidance